pingidentity/pingfederate-go-client/configurationapi/docs/DataStoreAggregation.md

 ### NewDataStoreAggregation

-`func NewDataStoreAggregation(type_ string, driverClass string, ldapType string, pingOneConnectionRef ResourceLink, pingOneEnvironmentId string, pingOneLdapGatewayId string, ) *DataStoreAggregation`
+`func NewDataStoreAggregation(type_ string, name string, pluginDescriptorRef ResourceLink, configuration PluginConfiguration, driverClass string, ldapType string, pingOneConnectionRef ResourceLink, pingOneEnvironmentId string, pingOneLdapGatewayId string, ) *DataStoreAggregation`

 NewDataStoreAggregation instantiates a new DataStoreAggregation object This constructor will assign default values to properties that have it defined,